Art of the AIDS Crisis: Public and collective artistic AIDS activism

 NAMES Project AIDS Memorial Quilt in Washington, D.C.

 Individual artistry of the AIDS crisis often was often found in museums or art galleries, in the spaces that only the economically and socially privileged could benefit from their messages.
 Artistic and Activist Collectives were meant to reach the general public, providing a space to build community, mourn, and spread education about the AIDS epidemic in a much more prolific manner.

-One example would be the NAMES Project AIDS Memorial Quilt, a large quilt containing thousands of panels that commemorate those living with or those who have died of AIDS.
+One example would be the NAMES Project AIDS Memorial Quilt, a large quilt begun in 1987 containing thousands of panels that commemorate those living with or those who have died of AIDS.
 The quilt is composed of panels of many colors and patterns, some somber and dark, others vibrant, and it tells no narrative other than remembrance.
 Each panel commemorates an individual or group who suffered from AIDS, although some individuals have several panels dedicated to them and others have simply a first name, a familial or relationship-related nickname, or "anonymous."
 In June 2006, the quilt commemorated approximately 83,900 names, although the NAMES Project pointed out that the thousands of names represented less than a quarter of all U.S. AIDS deaths, and an even smaller percentage for the total number of AIDS-related deaths worldwide.